How to root your Android OS?

 How do you root your Android OS?

-Rooting procedure for a phone or table is different for every brand, model and version of Stock ROM it currently has.
+Rooting procedure for a phone or tablet is different for every brand, model, and version of Stock ROM it currently has.
 Archive Tips maintains a running list of "rooting" procedures for major brands and models of Android devices.
 There are also applications that will make it easier to root your phone, and such applications include Z4Root and others.
-When using such application, make sure the app supports your phone model and version of Stock OS before proceeding with a rooting procedure as improper rooting procedure could potentially brick your phone.
+When using such an application, make sure the app supports your phone model and version of Stock OS before proceeding with a rooting procedure as improper rooting procedure could potentially brick your phone.

 Warning